Highdrien/grammatical_class/README.md

 - find the data here: http://hdl.handle.net/11234/1-5287
 - Download all files in item
 - unzip it
+- keep only the file `ud-treebanks-v2.13.tgz`
-- use `tar -xvzf /path/to/yourfile.tgz` to unstack the tgz file
+- use `tar -xvzf ud-treebanks-v2.13.tgz` to unstack the tgz file
 - and move data in order have a path like:

    .